 Meeting Our Customer’s Safety Protocol

-To satisfy a customer’s request, we began altering a UV curable formula by taking out as much carbon black UV tint paste as needed to make its percent weight less than 0.1%.
+To satisfy a customer’s request, we altered a UV curable formula by taking out as much carbon black UV tint paste as needed to make its percent weight less than 0.1%.
 This work was to minimize employee risk, an important consideration for this customer, rather than an attempt to avoid the 2B rating on an SDS.
 After observing that the paint was not dark enough to satisfy the customer, we decided to investigate other tinting methods.
 Black “tar” was found to be incompatible, while organic black dyes were either incompatible or not UV stable.
 Finally, we formulated an in-house black tint paste by milling black iron oxide pigment into a UV monomer.
 Seeing that this showed some potential, we worked with our carbon black tint paste supplier to manufacture a large-scale black iron oxide tint paste.
 Because iron oxide has no IARC carcinogen rating, we were able to use this tint paste along with the limited amount of the carbon black tint paste to create a paint that was not labeled as a carcinogen-containing product, hence satisfying our customer’s desire to minimize risk to their employees.

 Marcus Paint Company maintains a very proactive approach to assisting our customer’s needs, whether through consultative & technical online services or unique formulation alternatives.
 To view all of our case studies, press here.